mkazemiv/memorializedme-conda-demo/README.md

 set FLASK_APP=hello.py
 ```

-If you initially write and save the script somewhere else (using a text editor like Notepad, for example), make sure to move it into the `super-duper-disco` folder before proceeding.
+If you initially write and save the script somewhere else (using a text editor like Notepad, for example), make sure to move it into the `memorializedme-conda-demo` folder before proceeding.

 4. Write another Batch script for running the application.
 This script will need to be placed in a **different directory**.